BBC Television Shakespeare: Reception

-In his review of the first season for The Daily Telegraph, Sean Day-Lewis stated that Romeo & Juliet, As You Like It and Julius Caesar were unsuccessful, whilst King Richard the Second, Measure for Measure and The Famous History of the Life of King Henry the Eight were successful.
+In his review of the first season for The Daily Telegraph, Sean Day-Lewis stated that Romeo & Juliet, As You Like It and Julius Caesar were unsuccessful, while King Richard the Second, Measure for Measure and The Famous History of the Life of King Henry the Eight were successful.
 However, even in the failures, he found qualities and as such, "it has not been a bad start, given some directors new to the problems of translating Shakespeare to television."
+The BBC's Reaction Index, a measure of audience approval, consistently ran at 75-80% for the first two seasons, higher than the average television drama.
+However viewing figures for Romeo and Juliet, the first instalment, were at 1.9 million British viewers, whereas a rerun of The Sound of Music three weeks later attracted 26 million viewers.
+Over the entire series, the average ratings in Britain sat around 3 million viewers, which was not high by comparison with mainstream programming but was significant for arts programming.
+The highest-rating program in the US was Hamlet, which reached 5.5 million viewers.